 After you docket your appeal, the Appeals Court Clerk's Office will send you a Notice of Entry with your docket number in the Appeals Court.
 This number will not be the same as your trial court docket number.
 You will be required to include this docket number on each document filed with the Appeals Court.
 Any time you call the Clerk's Office with questions about your case, you will be asked to provide this docket number.

 The Notice of Entry includes additional information about how your case will proceed in the Appeals Court.
 Read it carefully.
 Also take this time to review the Massachusetts Rules of Appellate Procedure (Mass.R.A.P.), which will govern the progress of your case in the Appeals Court.

-After a case has been entered, all appealing parties (appellants and cross-appellants) are required to file and serve a docketing statement, according to the Appeals Court's Pilot Program Requiring Appellants to File Docketing Statements in Civil and Criminal Cases (see the Civil Docketing Statement or Criminal Docketing Statement ).
+After a case has been entered, all appealing parties (appellants and cross-appellants) are required to file and serve a docketing statement, according to the Appeals Court Standing Order Concerning Docketing Statements for All Appeals (Civil and Criminal) (see the Civil Docketing Statement or Criminal Docketing Statement ).
 This requirement applies to both civil and criminal cases.
 The requirement does not apply to incarcerated self-represented litigants and does not apply to appellees.

 The docketing statement provides the court with important background information involving your case that will be useful when the appeal is entered, screened, and considered by the court.
 It must be sent to the Court by e-mail within fourteen (14) days after the Appeals Court issues the "Notice of Entry" of the appeal.

 If you do not file the docketing statement, the court can deny any motion to enlarge time to file a brief or a motion to stay (or pause) appellate proceedings, until the docketing statement is filed.